MSNBC Ratings Down After Mueller Finds No Collusion, Report Says

 — NYT Opinion (@nytopinion) March 26, 2019

-“Time to pivot to 2020,” MSNBC employees told the Daily Beast, explaining that the network will now focus on the upcoming presidential elections and Donald Trump’s conduct both of which will, they hope, deliver compelling story-lines and drive the ratings back up.
+“Time to pivot to 2020,” MSNBC employees told The Daily Beast, explaining that the network will now focus on the upcoming presidential elections and Donald Trump’s conduct both of which will, they hope, deliver compelling story-lines and drive the ratings back up.